hernantz/classyconf/docs/source/loaders.rst

     $ DEBUG=yes OTHER_CONFIG=10 ./app.py

-Since the enviroment is a global and shared dictionary, it is a good practice to also apply some prefix to each setting to avoid collitions with other known settings, like ``LOCALE``, ``TZ``, etc. This prefix works as a namespace for your app.
+Since the environment is a global and shared dictionary, it is a good practice to also apply some prefix to each setting to avoid collisions with other known settings, like ``LOCALE``, ``TZ``, etc. This prefix works as a namespace for your app.

 .. code-block:: sh